Built for the ocean. Made for farmers.

-How oPod help improve offshore aquaculture
+How oPod helps your aquaculture operations

-Why farms are exploring oPod
+Why farms are exploring oPods

 Data-ready design means real-time monitoring of dissolved oxygen and temperature.
-Ocean powered air-pumping for diesel-free oxygen injection.
-No fuel or grid power required

-Runs 24/7 using only wave and solar energy
+No fuel or grid power required.
+Runs 24/7 using only wave and solar energy.

-Delivers pressurised flow to targeted locations across the site
+Delivers pressurised flow to targeted locations across the site.

-Currently being piloted in Australian waters
+Government-backed.
+Industry-supported.
+Currently being piloted in Australian waters.

 oPod Aquaculture FAQs